'We intend to stick it out with them': Volunteers write notes, send food to healthcare workers fighting COVID-19

 The fund, which aims to raise S$500,00, will provide transport vouchers to healthcare workers in hospitals and polyclinics as well as give help to community partners supporting vulnerable communities such as seniors and families who are impacted by heightened precautionary measures, said the Community Foundation in a press release on Wednesday.

-READ: Commentary - What to do with all these health rumours and forwarded mesages in the time of COVID-19?
+READ: Commentary - What to do with all these health rumours and forwarded messages in the time of COVID-19?

 The foundation has received funding requests to cover additional manpower costs for home visits for needy seniors and to distribute food to needy families, but it will also adapt the use of the fund to evolving needs.